 Please heed this word of warning before you dispense human medications to your pet.

-Vet or no vet?
-Here’s advice on whether it’s time to see the vet when your dog has diarrhea for more than 48 hours.
+#6 – Finally, here’s some advice on whether your dog needs to go to the vet or not — what to do if your dog has diarrhea for more than 48 hours.